ChaloHoppo to a Mythical Mizoram!

 Head to the local school with as many as 119 students and spend your afternoon helping them clean the campus.
 All of them will be willing enough to pose for pictures.
 In return, you can teach them a song, poem or some Hindi?
 Spend time with the kids who will soon take you to their personal Mizo Carts!

-Stuff up your stomach with traditional Mizo breakfast, much needed for the day full of trekking.
 First head for a story trail to Thasiama Seho Nehina, the U shaped cliff, impossible to climb.
 Trek up to the top while you hear the story of Thasiama and his Mithun.
-No cameras might do justice to the view of ever-lastinig sheets of mountains of Burma, from the top.
+No cameras might do justice to the view of ever-lasting sheets of mountains of Burma, from the top.

 We then head to Fiara Tui, the holy place hidden deep inside the dense virgin forests of Vaphai.
 The place claims to have a hidden source of water which according to the Mizos is the tastiest of all.